roflcoopter/viseron/README.md

 | publish_image | bool | false | true/false | If enabled, Viseron will publish an image to MQTT with drawn zones/objects.<br><b>Note: this will use significant amounts of CPU and should only be used for debugging</b> |
 | logging | dictionary | optional | see [Logging](#logging) | Overrides the global log settings for this camera |

-The default command varies a bit depending on the supported hardware:
+A default ffmpeg decoder command is generated, which varies a bit depending on the Docker container you use,
 <details>
-  <summary>For Nvidia GPU support</summary>
+  <summary>For Nvidia GPU support in the <b>roflcoopter/viseron-cuda</b> image</summary>

   ```
   ffmpeg -hide_banner -loglevel panic -avoid_negative_ts make_zero -fflags nobuffer -flags low_delay -strict experimental -fflags +genpts -stimeout 5000000 -use_wallclock_as_timestamps 1 -vsync 0 -c:v h264_cuvid -rtsp_transport tcp -i rtsp://<username>:<password>@<host>:<port><path> -f rawvideo -pix_fmt nv12 pipe:1